patextreme/neoprism/README.md

   -h, --help                       Print help
 ```

-The CLI options provide the flexibility to deploy in various configuration depending on the needs.
+The CLI options enable flexible deployment based on specific needs.

-A fully-functional deployment must contain
+A fully functional deployment includes:

-- `server` - responsible for providing web UI and a universal resolver endpoint
+- `server` – Provides the web UI and a universal resolver endpoint.
-- `sync worker` - responsible for following cardano node, index the DID operations and persist those operations in the database
+- `sync worker` – Tracks the Cardano node, indexes DID operations, and stores them in the database.
-- `database` - postgres database
+- `database` – PostgreSQL for data storage.
-- `cardano node` - used for verifiable data registry for DID operation.
+- `cardano node` – Serves as the verifiable data registry for DID operations.

-System operator can use any trusted public `cardano node` instance,
+A system operator can use any trusted public `cardano node` instance.
-However, it is much more performant to run `sync worker` close to the `cardano node`, preferably in the same network or host.
+However, for better performance, the `sync worker` should run close to the `cardano node`, ideally on the same network or host.

 ## Standalone mode

-In this mode, all components are contained inside a single container.
+In this mode, all components run within a single container.
-To run in this mode, use the following options:
+To enable this mode, use the following options:

 - `--cardano=<address>` - to enable the sync worker
-- `--skip-migration=false` - to run migration when the server starts

 ![](./docs/diagrams/deploy_standalone.png)

 ## High-availability mode

-In this mode, worker and server are on a different container.
+In this mode, the `sync worker` and `server` run in separate containers.
-Since there are multiple containers, we have to select specific options for specific container.
+Since multiple containers are used, specific options must be set for each.

-There can be multiple servers to serve users and clients where server is connected to the postgres in HA mode.
+- One or more `server` can serve users and clients, connecting to a shared PostgreSQL (optionally in HA mode).
-There is only one worker to index the operation from Cardano.
+- A single `sync worker` indexes operations from Cardano.

 for `worker` container, use

 - `--cardano=<address>` - to enable the sync worker
-- `--skip-migration=true` - to enable db migration when the server starts

 for `server` container, use
-- `--skip-migration=false` - to disable db migration
+- `--skip-migration` - to disable db migration

 Make sure to not set `--cardano=<address>` for the `server` as
 multiple sync workers are redundnat and may conflict the sync cursor.